|

 people aren't allowed to see coming home from Iraq, there are at

-least four other casualties of war like Spec.
+least 4 other casualties of war like Spec.
 Roy Harper they don't

 hear about, either.